From the bunting to the trusty judging table, we've picked our favourite design features from the real star of the Great British Bake Off – the tent!

 Which is your favourite?
 Kitchen island ideas for every style of home

 4. The kitchen table is a great place to sit and think

 Whenever Mary and Paul needed to make a key decision – whether that’s what to set for the technical challenge or who to send home – they retreated to their trusty wooden table.
-Will Pru find it a similarly eye-opening spot?
+And it seems Pru finds it a similarly eye-opening spot.

 Of course, some choices are easier than others.
 But sending ‘Stormin’ Norman Calder home in Series 5?
 After he made Farthing biscuits and spelt out B-A-K-E in semaphore?
 That must have been tough…